asadblinks/MLOps-Training/README.md

-# MLOps-Training
+# Machine Learning Operations Training
-MLOps Training Code and Material - Descrition
+Machine learning operations and its Training Code, Material and Description